 In a wider notice to broadcasters, Ofcom added: Broadcasters need to be aware that simply because material is available on the web, this does not mean that it is automatically suitable for broadcast on a licensed service which has to comply

 with the standards as set out in the Communications Act 2003.

-A scheme to prevent children accessing pornography, gambling and other adult services on the latest mobile phones is to be reviewed by
+A scheme to prevent children accessing pornography, gambling and other adult services on the latest mobile phones is to be reviewed by the telecoms regulator.

 The inquiry has been triggered by complaints from charities about the project, which was launched at the request of the Home Office.
 It could lead to the voluntary code being replaced with Ofcom regulation.